IMAGINARY/Arnold5to15/README.md

 ```
 Hence, you should base your translation on a language that is as close as possible to the Russian original in the tree.

+Please also add your name(s) to the list of contributors at the end of the document.

 ### Improving existing translations

+You found a typo?
+You think, the translation of one of Arnolds problems is wrong or you can improve it?
+You want to rebuild one (or all) of the graphics in LaTeX (e.g. TikZ)?
+[Report the issue on GitHub]{https://github.com/IMAGINARY/Arnold5to15/issues/new} or [contact us directl]{http://http//www.imaginary.org/contact}.

 ### Using git and GitHub